Great to have you with us on the one and only Excellence in Broadcasting Network, Rush Limbos, serving humanity just by being here.

 And he does react to the crowd.

-Somebody'll shout, I love you, I love you back.
+I love you back.

-Or as you try to remember your place when you were interrupted or allowed yourself to be interrupted.
+And he might, you're going to ramble in circumstances like that as you reclaim your place or as you try to remember your place when you were interrupted or allowed yourself to be interrupted.

 But he does this because he's not nervous.

-He has no self consciousness about it, so he's relaxed, and he's he's confident enough to know that people aren't judging him on that basis.
+So he's relaxed and he's confident enough to know that people aren't judging him on that basis.

-So, yeah, to the media, he's rambling to him.
+So, yeah, to the media, he's rambling.

-He's just organizing as he speaks.
+To him, he's just organizing as he speaks.

 I mean, that's the risk of not having a prompter.

-Of course, I can't use a prompt.
+Of course, I can't use a prompter.

-I teleprompter is the most restricting thing in the my mind stops working when I'm reading something I'm supposed to be saying from my heart.
+My mind stops working when I'm reading something I'm supposed to be saying from my heart.

 My mind stops working.

-It's the teleprompter, I can't use it.
+I can't use it.

-You know, reading a prompter is a talent, too.
+Reading a prompter is a talent, too.

-And I I do that as well as anybody else does, but still compared to being mean naturally, you can tell.
+And I do that as well as anybody else does, but still compared to being mean naturally, you can tell.

 And he's the same way.

-And his his his is mentioned last night of banning a teleprompter from political speeches, biggest applause line of the night, is that's when you find out what's in people's hearts.
+And his mention last night, banning a teleprompter from political speeches, biggest applause line of the night.

 Can they tell you who they are?

-Can you tell they can they tell you what they believe?
+Can they tell you what they believe?

 Can they make sense?

-Um you learn it fast.
+You learn it fast.

-Uh Obama can't do it without one, see.
+Obama can't do it without one, see?

 I mean, people are different.

-It's it's just it's like your golf game.
+It's just, it's like your golf game.

-The teleprompter is the way you ensure that you say what you want to say and nothing else.
+A teleprompter is the way you ensure that you say what you want to say and nothing else.

-A teleprompter is for people in a defensive posture, largely to make sure they don't go off message, off script, and commit gaffes.
+A teleprompter is for people in a defensive posture, largely to make sure they don't go off-message, off-script, and commit gaffes.

-In Trump's case, he's not worried about gaffes because there aren't any when you are who you are, and that's what's that's what's got the establishment all confused.
+In Trump's case, he's not worried about gaffes because there aren't any when you are who you are.

 That's because they don't understand again the connection that the audience has with him.